Search Railroad Sites For:

 One last view of the Chehalis River for this trip.

 We caught a switch job at the west end of the yard.
-We drove next to the Amtrak Station to get our tickets for our Friday morning return from Seattle after we take the Sounder there.
-The next stop was Freighthouse Square where a Food Court provided a chance for dinner.
-Of the four places we tried, only one was descent.
+Next we drove to the Amtrak station where we purchased tickets for our Friday morning trip from Seattle.
+We had decided to take an early morning Sounder train from Tacoma to Seattle.
+The next stop was Freighthouse Square where a food court provided a chance for dinner.
+Of the four places we tried, only one was decent.

-An after dinner ride on the Tacoma Link was next.
+An after-dinner ride on the Tacoma Link Light Rail was next.

-Jim and I checked into the Tacoma Dome Motel a great location but not recommended.
-Bob and Chris decided a Best Western would better suit their needs so they got a room there so Jim drove them there.
-While we did that, I aired our room and then relaxed for the rest of the night.
+Jim and I checked into the Tacoma Dome Motel, a great location, but not recommended.
+Bob and Chris decided a Best Western would better suit their needs, so they got a room there.
+While they did that, I aired out our room and then relaxed for the rest of the night.

 Charter Steam Train Morton to Tacoma